Advantages of multi-copy nonlocality distillation and its application to minimizing communication complexity: 3-copy distillation in the literature

 So far, the 3-copy non-locality distillation protocol that was so far known in the literature was introduced in~\cite{Hoyer}.
 This is specified by the following functions that make up the protocol HR: { }

-In CS~I, this protocol outperforms the 2-copy distillation protocol ABL$^+$1 as displayed in Figure~\ref{fig:HRvsABL1vsStar} around an indicated point.
-Our results show that for that particular point HR can distill non-locality while \emph{no} 2-copy protocol can.
-However, we also find that the region around that point where this is possible is extremely small (see Figure~\ref{fig:HRvsABL1vsStar}).
-This is different for our genuine 3-copy protocols presented in the main text, for which this increase is considerable.
+In some parts of CS~I, this protocol outperforms the 2-copy distillation protocol ABL$^+$1 (around the point indicated with the star in Figure~\ref{fig:HRvsABL1vsStar}).
+At the point indicated with the star, HR can distill non-locality while \emph{no} 2-copy protocol can (thus, HR is also a \emph{genuine} 3-copy protocol).
+However, the region around the starred point where this is possible is extremely small (see Figure~\ref{fig:HRvsABL1vsStar}).
+This is different for our genuine 3-copy protocols (Equations~(\ref{eq:3copy_protocol_2}) and (\ref{eq:3copy_protocol})), for which this increase is considerable.
+Furthermore, we checked that HR, despite being a genuine 3-copy protocol, distills nothing in CS~III, unlike our genuine 3-copy protocol that unlocks distillation there (Figure~\ref{fig:3copy}).